School investigating cyber-bullying incident

 The accused told the Fitzhugh he went to the arena and put his arm around the alleged bully and walked him into another room where he verbally scolded the child.
 He maintains that he was never alone with the alleged bully.

-Following the incident, RCMP were called to the arena where they arrested him without incident.
-Police contacted JES to advise the school about the online bullying and that an adult male had also been arrested.
+Following his arrest police contacted JES to advise the school about the online bullying and that an adult male had also been arrested.

 “RCMP continue to work with the school as well as the community outreach team to address the online bullying that was identified,” the police wrote in a press release.